-Ben-kalio13013The key informants included a total of 20 respondents from various departments of Ministry of Land and Survey.The departments included town planning, survey and land administration.
+The key informants included a total of 20 respondents from various departments of Ministry of Land and Survey.
+The departments included town planning, survey and land administration.
 In addition to this, traditional rulers in the area were also interviewed.
 The selection of these respondents was through purposive sampling technique.
 The key informants were asked about the evolution of Damaturu town, the nature of Damaturu urban growth before and after 1991, the factors responsible for the growth of Damaturu, and the urban development problems in Damaturu town.
+They were also asked to proffer solutions to these problems.